-The supplemental schedules, including a Schedule of Administrative Expenses and a Schedule of Investment Fees and Expenses, are presented to provide additional financial information on LACERS operations for the current year.
-These can be found on pages 54 and 55 of this report.
+The supplemental schedules, including a Schedule of Additions and Deductions to Fiduciary Net Position for Postemployment Health Care Plan, Schedule of Administrative Expenses and a Schedule of Investment Fees and Expenses, are presented to provide additional financial information on LACERS operations for the current year.
+These can be found on pages 58 and 60 of this report.